 What are the Current Michigan Laws?

-No. This would be considered a public place and would be prohibited.
+No. This would be considered a public place and is prohibited.

-We are not doctors or physicians, and therefore you should always consult with a professional before using medical marijuana.
+Please note, we are not physicians or doctors, and therefore you should always consult with a professional prior to using medical marijuana.

 Should you have any other questions, feel free to contact us through our Facebook Page.